VictoriaNwa/soc-homelab-splunk-wireshark/splunk/setup/forwarder-setup.md

 [WinEventLog://System]
 disabled = 0
-  - Saved the file
+  - Saved the file as **inputs.conf** NOT inputs.conf.txt
-- Opened command prompt as an admin
+- Restarted the forwarder in command prompt as an admin
   - Ran: cd "C:\Program Files\SplunkUniversalForwarder\bin"
   - Ran: splunk restart
+  - See

 ## Step 6 — Verify Log Ingestion on Client1
-Confirmed logs were received using the following searches in Splunk Web:
+Confirmed logs were received using the following search in Splunk Web on Client1 (localhost:8000):